Daniel Lalhlimpuia: Bengaluru FC

 In August 2015, while with the India U19 side, Lalhlimpuia scored a goal in each of the side's two matches against I-League side Bengaluru.
 After the matches, he signed a two-year professional contract with Bengaluru FC in November 2015.
 He made his professional debut for the club on 24 February 2016 during an AFC Cup match against Lao Toyota.
 He came off the bench for Shankar Sampingiraj as Bengaluru fell 2–1.

 Lalhlimpuia scored his first professional goal for the club on 2 April 2016 in the I-League against Mumbai.
 He came off the bench in the 75th minute and found the net six minutes later to win the match for Bengaluru 1–0.
 He then scored his second goal of the season in an AFC Cup match on 25 May 2016 against Kitchee.
 He scored the winning goal during that match in the 51st minute as Bengaluru won 3–2.

 The next season, after his temporary loan spell with Chennaiyin, Lalhlimpuia started getting more playing time in the I-League for Bengaluru.
 On 8 March 2017 he scored the equalizer for the club against Chennai City.
 He chipped the ball forward for Udanta Singh who crossed the ball into the middle.
 The ball was parried by Karanjit Singh directly at Lalhlimpuia who put it in the back of the net.
 Bengaluru drew that match 1–1.
 He then scored the opening goal in the club's last match of the I-League season against Churchill Brothers on 29 April.
 Gursimrat Singh Gill crossed the ball from the right and Lalhlimpuia tapped it into the net to give Bengaluru FC a 1–0 lead which they would eventually increase to 3–0.
 Lalhlimpuia parted ways with Bengaluru at the end of 2017–18 season.

 Chennaiyin (loan)

-On 4 August 2016, alongside under-20 teammate Uttam Rai, Lalhlimpuia was loaned to Chennaiyin for the 2016 Indian Super League season as a developmental player.
+On 4 August 2016, alongside under-20 teammate Uttam Rai, Lalhlimpuia was loaned to Chennaiyin for the 2016 Indian Super League as a developmental player.
 However, Lalhlimpuia wouldn't join Chennaiyin officially until his parent club, Bengaluru, completed their AFC Cup commitments.

-On 20 November 2016, 15 days after being on the bench at the 2016 AFC Cup Final, Lalhlimpuia made his debut for Chennaiyin.
+On 20 November 2016, 15 days after being on the bench at the 2016 AFC Cup final, Lalhlimpuia made his debut for Chennaiyin.
 He came on as a 22nd-minute substitute for Jeje Lalpekhlua as Chennaiyin drew Atlético de Kolkata 1–1.
 He would go on to play two more matches for the side before returning to Bengaluru FC.

+Punjab FC

+On 14 September 2022, Daniel signed for Roungdglass Punjab.

+Mumbai City FC

+On 8 July 2024, Daniel signed for Mumbai City FC on a one-year deal until the end of the season.
+He made his debut for the club against Chennaiyin FC on 9 November 2024, as a late substitute, replacing Nikos Karelis.